Dental Implants Lakewood

 Preliminary Treatments & Dental Implant Surgery

-In order to receive dental implants, it’s not uncommon to need preliminary treatments completed ahead of time as well.
+To receive dental implants, it’s not uncommon to need preliminary treatments completed ahead of time.
 For example:

-• Not only is oral surgery needed to place implants, but it comes with its own separate fees.
-Our office keeps the entire process in-house, so individual services outside of surgery (such as anesthesia) will be more compact when you visit Dr. Artino for treatment.
+- Not only is oral surgery needed to place implants, but it comes with its own separate fees.
+Our office keeps the entire process in-house, so individual services outside of surgery (such as anesthesia) will be more convenient when you visit us for treatment.

 The Parts of Your Dental Implant